tijko/QuikQl/README.md

 ##Usage

-To use QuikQl, you create a sqlite3 session by passing in the path to your database you want to work with:
+To use QuikQl, you create a sqlite3 session by passing in the path to the database you want to use:

     >>> from quikql import Quikql as ql
+    >>>
     >>> session = ql('/path/to/your/database.db')

-To create a new table, call your QuikQl objects `create_table` method, passing in a `string` for the name of your table as the first argument and any number of `kwargs` with a valid sqlite3 type string as the value:
+To create a new table, call your QuikQl objects `create_table` method, passing in a `string` for the name of your table as the first argument and any number of `kwargs` with a valid sqlite3 type as the value:

     >>> session.create_table('Employees', name='TEXT', id='INTEGER')